Astrid Camposeco

-Astrid Roxana Camposeco Hernández (born 27 April 1991 in Quetzaltenango, Guatemala) is a Guatemalan weightlifter.
+Astrid Roxana Camposeco Hernández (born 27 April 1991) is a Guatemalan weightlifter.
 She competed for Guatemala at the 2012 Summer Olympics.
 She won the – 75 kg silver medals in snatch and clean & jerk during the 2014 Pan American Sports Festival.

 Doping

 Camposeco was disqualified during the 2015 Pan American Games when she was found to have Clenbuterol and boldenone in her system from a test performed May 23 and results published on July 9.